mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

-Most IISS vehicles are clearly marked and use colour schemes associated with the Scouts; typically mid-grey with yellow or high-visibility orange for general-purpose vehicles and a darker shade without obvious high- vis panels or decoration for operations in more dangerous areas.
-The IISS 'Galloping Poni' logo is usually prominently displayed, although its colouring and vibrancy are toned down where appropriate.
+Most IISS vehicles are clearly marked and use colour schemes associated with the Scouts; typically mid-grey with yellow or high-visibility orange for general-purpose vehicles and a darker shade without obvious high-vis panels or decoration for operations in more dangerous areas.
+The
+IISS 'Galloping Poni' logo is usually prominently displayed, although its colouring and vibrancy are toned down where appropriate.